 All the Steady Stands come with a Smart Wallet which doubles up as a handy copy board and light reflector.
 HOT TIP!
 In this shot above we folded up the Smart Wallet flap at the open end of the Steady Stand to help control the reflections in the upper ring and stone and give a nice smooth highlight around the top of the cabochon cut amethyst.

 Shooting jewelry outdoors gives you the opportunity of contrasting rustic mother nature with colorful, shiny and reflective pieces as above.
 Taking some simple measures to control reflections and soften light will make all the difference to the finished result.
 We have many more tips on our Modahaus GUIDES pages.

-Modahaus have a great ‘Custom Bundles’ offer on at the moment.
-Simply add two or more of your chosen products to the cart and a 15% discount is applied to your total order value in the checkout.
+Checkout Steady Stand/Tabletop Studio bundles and save 15% on individual product prices.
+And remember we also offer Free Shipping Worldwide!
 Well that’s all the iPhone 4S Jewelry photography tips I can think of for now but if there are any areas you’d like me to cover I’d be delighted to hear from you.
 If you have any tips you’d like to share with us, feel free to add them below.
 We’d be delighted to hear from you or you can connect with us on Facebook, Twitter, YouTube and Flickr.